01-edu/public/subjects/lunch_queue/README.md

 - `rm`: which removes the person who finished ordering their food.
 The removal should respect the FIFO method (first in first out).
 It should return the person's details.
 - `search`: which returns the details for a given person's `name`.

 You must also create a type named `Link`.
 This will be the connection of the structures `Queue` and `Person`.
-This will be a recursion type and it must point to `None` when the person is the last person in the queue.
+This will be a recursion type, and must point to `None` if there is no `Person` to point to.

 ### Expected Function and Structures